anshamusunuri/sales_prediction/README.md

 Hyperparameter Tuning: Utilized RandomizedSearchCV to fine-tune model parameters, further improving predictive accuracy.

-Visualization: Generated insightful visualizations to illustrate sales trends over time and model predictions.
+Visualization: Generated insightful visualizations to illustrate sales trends over time using seaborn and matplotlib and model predictions.

 This project demonstrates the application of advanced machine learning techniques to solve real-world business challenges, ultimately improving decision-making in sales management.